Johanasaves/100-Days-Of-Code-/README.md

 Thoughts: I am enjoying Applied Visual Design.I am still having fun learning.
 Applied Accessibility was a bit tough today but getting the hang of it.

 Link(s) to work:https://www.freecodecamp.org/johansaves

+01/27/2021- Day 7

+Today's Progress: None

+Thoughts: Had some personal things come up and did not code today.

+Link(s) to work: N/A